Procedure for Receiving Purchased Goods and Services

 In all instances, it is the responsibility of the employee in charge of purchasing to ensure that the policy regarding incoming shipments and damaged shipments are complied with to guard against losses.
 The receiving report should clearly indicate short shipments or damaged shipments.

 5. Exterior Damage

-5.1 All shipments are delivered to the department to which they are consigned.
-It is the responsibility of the individual in each department assigned to receive shipments to take note of visible exterior damage in the form of broken cartons, or markings which indicate that the shipment may have received rough treatment in transit with consequent damage to the contents.
+5.1 All shipments are delivered to the unit to which they are consigned.
+It is the responsibility of the individual in each unit assigned to receive shipments to take note of visible exterior damage in the form of broken cartons, or markings which indicate that the shipment may have received rough treatment in transit with consequent damage to the contents.
 Water damage could also harm the contents and should be looked for.